-The KNF deems it necessary to adopt the following dividend policy rules for commercial banks in 2024.
+The KNF deems it necessary to adopt the following dividend policy for commercial banks.

-- 1. An amount of up to 50% of the 2023 profit can only be paid out by banks that meet the listed criteria at the same time, i.e., these banks: - a) are not implementing a recovery program; - b) are positively evaluated within the framework of the Survey and Supervisory Assessment (final SREP score no worse than 2.5); - c) have the LR Group's financial leverage ratio at a level no higher than 5%1; - d) have a Tier 1 share capital (CET1) capital ratio of not less than the required minimum: - 4,5% + 56,25% P2R2 requirement + combined buffer requirement + P2G3;
+- A. An amount of up to 50% of the 2024 profit can only be paid out by banks that meet the following criteria at the same time. - I. They are not implementing the recovery plan. - II.
+They are positively evaluated within the framework of the Survey and Supervisory Assessment (final SREP score no worse than 2.5). - III.
+They have the LR Group's financial leverage ratio at a level no higher than 5%1. - IV.
+They have a Tier 1 share capital (CET1) capital ratio of not less than the required minimum: - 4.5% + 56.25%P2R2 requirement + combined buffer requirement3 + P2G4. - V. They have a Tier 1 (T1) capital ratio not lower than the required minimum: 6% - + 75%P2R requirement + combined buffer requirement + P2G.